 The competitive season begins in December and finishes in May.
 We attend 4-8 meets during this time.
 We will give you a schedule as it is finalized.
 You may then sign up for the meets that you would like to attend.
 Most meets take longer than they should.
 Plan ahead for this.
 Bring lawn chairs, coolers, books, knitting and for some meets sleeping bags.
 A typical warm up is one and one half hours.
 This is followed by the meet (about two and one half hours).
 This is followed by thirty minutes of awards.
 Travel time to most meets is about one hour each way.
 If you add this together, you can plan on spending six or seven hours at a meet.
 A few times each season we will attend invitational meets out of state.
 These take even longer.

 The state meet is the final local meet of the season.
 Qualifying scores must be achieved in order to attend the state meet.
-Top gymnasts will then progress on to the regional meet with the rest of new england.
-Only the Junior Elite I, II, and III proceed on to national competition.
+Top gymnasts will then progress on to the regional meet with the rest of New England.
+Only the Top Level 8, 9 and 10 gymnasts proceed on to national competition.

 Ribbons and trophies are great.
 The gymnasts want them.
 The parents are overjoyed when they get them and sometimes disappointed when they don’t.
 The most important thing is “Did I do my best?”.
 Please remember this when admiring your child’s accomplishments.
 A boy who shows a great improvement but does not place should receive more praise than a gymnasts who places with a less than average performance.
 Scores can not be compared from one event to another or from one day to the next.

 It is difficult for a parent to successfully coach their child.
 Don’t try.
 I am not a parent and you are not gymnastic coaches.
 Everyone would like their child to be the best but sometimes we try too hard because we want it more than the gymnast does.
 Gymnastics is an individual sport.
 The gymnast has to want to get better and think for himself.
 The best thing that parents can do is to show a supportive interest.
 At the end of practice, see if your son wants to show you a new trick that he has been learning.
 Trying to critique, analyze or correct a skill should not be attempted.
 The younger boys might not tell you but the older boys are bothered by outside coaching.
 Video tapes of meets are good for the boys to watch at home but beware of what you say to them.
-So, you be a parent and I?ll be a coach.
-In doing this there will be nights when I will scream and yell to get certain things done.
-On the other hand there will be plenty of nights when we will laugh and have fun.
+So, you be a parent and I’ll be a coach.
 If you ever have questions or concerns, feel free to talk to the coaches about them.